AshishMaheshwari5959/Docker-Project/README.md

 # Short Intro to our project……
 We have made this project for launching a web server and my-sql server.
 We have linked our webpages to database.
 In this webpage we have created Login Page and our login details in database.
 Just only we have to run a command docker-compose up -d by full docker configuration.

-# Some info how we have configure docker
+# Some info how we have configured docker
 @ Install docker and docker-compose
 @ Then installs centos: 7 docker image
 @ Now we will start configuring one container